w3c/publ-wg/WorkMode/index.md

 #### Face-to-face meetings
 For Face-to-face meetings, there **should** be **8 weeks** notice of the city and date/time.
 Exact venue information is not required so early, but it is helpful especially in large cities so people traveling can get appropriate accommodation.
 The chairs and staff can help organize invitations for people who need them to obtain a visa, given sufficient notice.

-The consortium usually has an annual "[“Technical Plenary and All Working Group”](//www.w3.org/2002/09/TPOverview.html)* face-to-face meeting week (aka *TPAC*) and this group typically has a f2f meeting during that week.
+The consortium usually has an annual [“Technical Plenary and All Working Group”](//www.w3.org/2002/09/TPOverview.html) face-to-face meeting week (a.k.a “TPAC”) and this group typically has a f2f meeting during that week.
 The dates/locations are generally known a year or more in advance.

 For the minutes, resolutions, and consensus achieved at the f2f meetings the same [rules](#telco) as for teleconferences apply.